Zachary-A-Frame/Capstone-One/README.md

+# Setup
+## Step one
+Start by cloning this repository onto your machine.
+## Step two
+Navigate to your local repository

+>pip install -r requirements.txt

+## Step three
+Seed the database
+One way to do this: run ipython in the terminal
+> ipython

+> run seed.py

+This may take a moment.

 # Capstone One: Moviebuster
 ## Schema Selection
 You can find the DB Schema under the csv folder.
 Within, there's a few files: